-Chocolate, coconut, and almond come together in this simple breakfast recipe that you can make ahead and have breakfast ready on the go.
+Chocolate, coconut, and almond come together in this simple, 5 minute prep breakfast recipe that you can make ahead and have breakfast ready on the go.
 Almond Joy Overnight Oats are a hearty and healthy way to start your day!

 Overnight Oats are by far one of my favorite breakfasts.
 They make rushed mornings a breeze because they are ready to grab and go in the morning.

-You can make enough jars for the whole week in about 15 minutes.
+You can make enough jars for the whole week in less than 15 minutes.
 Nothing compares to the convenience.
 When you are on the go, having to do one more thing is not always going to happen, but when you are hungry, you are hungry.
 Gotta eat!

 I am quite the coconut fanatic.
 I was always a fan of Almond Joy bars.
 The gooey coconut surrounded by rich dark chocolate and topped with an almond was the perfect combination.
 Now that I have my own version of the bars (link to Almond Joy Bars), I decided it was time to take Almond Joy to the breakfast table.